manish-garodia/manish-garodia/common/lib-cellar/procedures/fun-with-git-bits/fun-with-git-bits.md

 	----
 	## All about commit

-	The main steps for pushing the local changes from the clone to the fork repo -
+	The main steps for pushing the changes from the clone (local repo) to the fork (origin) -

 	1. Display local changes
 	1. Stage files for committing